chenhao-ye/polaris/README.md

         with priority 1 (others begin with priority zero).
         Default is 0.
 It must be a number between 0 and 1.
 This flag is useful with SILO_PRIO_FIXED_PRIO=true for a binary priority case.
-    SPLIT_ABORT_COUNT_PRIO             : whether keep an additional abort counter for transactions with non-zero priority at commit time.
-        Default is false.
-Be aware that this option does not affect abort_txn_cnt, which counts the abort number for all transactions.
     DUMP_LATENCY                       : whether dump all latency into a file.
         Default is true.
 Useful for plotting.
     DUMP_LATENCY_FILENAME              : the name of latency file to dump.